security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute contains the human-readable identifier (``location:humane_id:qa`) of the level 2 adminsirative level, which for the OpenStreetMap schema is the international boundary of a state.
+This attribute contains the human-readable identifier (``location:humane_id:qa`) of the level 2 administrative level, which for the OpenStreetMap schema is the international boundary of a country.

 location:admin_level_1:qa